BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Introduction

 Our goal is to address this need via minimal hardware changes.
 We design a minimal set of extensions for the RISC-V \gls{ISA} to preserve data confidentiality even in the presence of software vulnerabilities or side channels.
 The extensions and the accompanying attestation architecture, which together we call \design, allow a client to send conventionally encrypted data to a remote server, so that the \gls{CPU} can decrypt and process the data without allowing it or any data derived from it to be exfiltrated from the system.
 Computation results are returned only after encryption with the client's key.

-We do this by having the \gls{CPU} enforce a taint-tracking policy that prevents client data from being exported from the system.
-Prior attempts at hardware-enforced taint tracking~\cite{yu19} provide a naive untaint instruction to extract results, making them vulnerable to run-time or speculative execution attacks~\cite{spectreDeclassified}.
-In contrast, \design uses a small attestable, fixed-function \gls{HSM} and an encryption engine to facilitate secure import and export of data between clients and servers, with the decryption on server-side always resulting in tainted plaintext.
-This allows \design to provide its security guarantees \emph{without having to make any trust assumptions about the server code}.
-Consequently, \design protects not just against side channels, but even against malware and run-time attacks that allow an attacker to execute arbitrary server code.
+We do this by having the \gls{CPU} enforce a taint-tracking policy preventing client data from being exported from the system.
+Prior work on hardware-enforced taint tracking~\cite{yu19} provide an untaint instruction to extract results, implicitly assuming that software invoking this instruction is trusted, making them vulnerable to run-time or speculative execution attacks~\cite{spectreDeclassified}.
+In contrast, \design uses a small attestable, fixed-function \gls{HSM} and an encryption engine to facilitate secure import and export of data between clients and servers; decryption on server-side always results in tainted plaintext.
+This allows \design to provide its security guarantees to \emph{multiple independent clients}, who \emph{do not need to trust server software}, including the \gls{OS}.
+Consequently, \design protects not just against side channels, but even against malware and run-time attacks that allow an attacker to execute arbitrary server software. \ifdefined\IncSrcCode